Sergio Pérez: Karting

 Pérez began his career in karting at the age of six in 1996.
 In his first year of competition he achieved four victories in the junior category and claimed the runner-up spot in the category.
 In 1997, he participated in the karting Youth Class, where he was the youngest driver in the category and earned a win and five podium finishes and finished fourth in the championship.

-The following year, he returned to compete in the junior category; he achieved eight wins and became the youngest driver to become champion of the category.
+The following year, Pérez returned to compete in the junior category; he achieved eight wins and became the youngest driver to become champion of the category.
 He also participated in several races in Shifter 125cc and competed in Master Kadets, where he finished on the podium.

-In 1999, he raced in the 80cc Shifter category, taking three wins and finishing third in the championship.
+In 1999, Pérez raced in the 80cc Shifter category, taking three wins and finishing third in the championship.
 He also became the youngest driver to win a competition in the category, after obtaining special permission from the Federation to participate in the 80cc Shifter.

-In 2000, he raced in the Shifter 80cc Championship and also participated in three races in the Shifter 125cc category, which was part of the Telmex Challenge.
+In 2000, Pérez raced in the Shifter 80cc Championship and also participated in three races in the Shifter 125cc category, which was part of the Telmex Challenge.
 The following year saw him become the youngest driver to compete in the 125cc Shifter Regional category.
 By now, his achievements were bringing him to the attention of scouts for Escuderia Telmex.

 With six wins in 2002, Pérez finished as the national runner-up in the Shifter 125cc category, and participated in the global race Shifter 80cc, in Las Vegas, where he qualified fifth and finished in 11th place.

-In 2003, he was leading both championships in the 125cc category but withdrew from the last seven races, which proved to be a disappointment in his title aspirations.
+In 2003, Pérez was leading both championships in the 125cc category but withdrew from the last seven races, which proved to be a disappointment in his title aspirations.
 However, he finished in third place in Telmex Challenge, in addition to being Cup runner-up in Mexico.
 In the same year, he was also invited to attend the Easy Kart 125 Shootout, where he competed against drivers from around the world and won the race, again as the youngest driver.